kernkonzept/ahci-driver/doc/ahci_drv_readme.md

 * `--readonly`

-  This option sets the access to disks or partions to read only for the preceeding `client` option.
+  This option sets the access to disks or partitions to read only for the preceding `client` option.

 ## Connecting a client